netdata/netdata/docs/quickstart/infrastructure.md

 # Infrastructure monitoring with Netdata

 [Netdata Cloud](https://app.netdata.cloud) provides scalable infrastructure monitoring for any number of distributed nodes running the Netdata Agent.
+A node is any system in your infrastructure that you want to monitor, whether it's a physical or virtual machine (VM), container, cloud deployment, or edge/IoT device.

 The Netdata Agent uses zero-configuration collectors to gather metrics from every application and container instantly, and uses Netdata's [distributed data architecture](/docs/store/distributed-data-architecture.md) to store metrics